How to send email to all registered users in wordpress

 For these reasons, it’s a much better decision to use an email marketing service like SendLayer, Constant Contact, Brevo (formerly Sendinblue), or any other highly-rated tool.

 We recommend SendLayer because it’s the most affordable and scalable transactional mailer.
-Check out our detailed review of SendLayer for more details.
+For more details, check out our detailed review of SendLayer.

 And that’s all we have for you today!
-You can now send email to WordPress users without any issues.
+You can now send emails to WordPress users without any issues.

 Next, Create MailerLite Forms in WordPress